-Delosperma plants grow in USDA plant hardiness zones 5-9 and will bloom for most of the summer and fall.
-Their foliage is mostly evergreen and because of this, they make a great year-round ground cover.
-While the plant is evergreen, it will often have some dieback of foliage in the winter.
+Delosperma plants grow in USDA plant hardiness zones 5 to 9 and bloom for most of the summer and fall.
+Their foliage is mostly evergreen, and because of this, they make a great year-round ground cover.
+However, while the plant is evergreen, it often has some dieback of foliage in the winter.

 - Back to genus Delosperma